-Leadership Roundtable Fellows offers recent college graduates an opportunity to put their faith into practice as they work side-by-side with Church leaders and top business professionals to learn best practices in management that they may carry with them into a ministerial or professional career.
-Through this program, Leadership Roundtable seeks to support a new generation of Catholic leaders who are committed to excellence in management and leadership, while grounding them in the values of their faith and service to the common good.
+Through the Fellows Program, Leadership Roundtable seeks to support the next generation of Catholic leaders who are committed to a thriving Church that operates with excellence in management and leadership, while grounding them in the values of the Catholic faith and service to the common good.

 Rolling deadline.
 Our goal is to find the ideal fit for this unique opportunity.